cloudywaters/cloudywaters.github.io/src/content/posts/Mon-Alert-Deply/mon-alrt-depl.md

 Effective monitoring is crucial for managing cloud operations in Azure, especially in complex environments where workloads are continuously evolving.
 A well-thought-out strategy helps ensure system health, performance, and security while avoiding unnecessary data collection costs and operational noise.
 This post covers essential aspects of designing a monitoring strategy in Azure, including data collection, deployment options, frameworks, alerts, and tuning.

+This post a continuation from the post [here](https://cloudywaters.github.io/posts/monitoring-observability-intro/mon-obs-intro/).

 ### Data Collection

 Deciding which metrics, logs, and diagnostic data to collect is a foundational step in any monitoring strategy.
 Collecting too much data can generate noise and inflate costs, while insufficient data limits insights.
 The goal is to strike a balance by collecting the right metrics for meaningful analysis.
 Key considerations include: